-We have set out our expectations under Proud to be Staffs.
-However, we also have procedures in place to deal with you fairly and consistently if it is suspected that your conduct has fallen short of these expectations.
+We also have procedures in place to deal with you fairly and consistently if it is suspected that your conduct has fallen short of these expectations.

 Academic Conduct

 By enrolling at the University, you have joined an academic community and you are expected and required to act honestly regarding the work you submit for assessment in your course.
 Please see here for the University policy on academic conduct.